Understanding Elderly Driver Accidents

 To learn more about what to do after a car accident, please see our Georgia Car Accident FAQ.

-Often The Crash Is A Wake-Up Call For The Elderly Person’s Family
+A Crash Can Be A Wake-Up Call For The Elderly Person’s Family

 If you have an elderly loved one who is reluctant to give up their driving privileges, you are not alone.
 Many people worry about their aged parents and grandparents eventually hurting other people due to diminished driving abilities.
 Sometimes a serious conversation helps elderly people understand the risk, and in other cases, a crash is the wake-up call that driving is no longer an option.